 And is there any potential of tampering with ballots?

-Things that you know what we didn't pay any attention to.
+Things that, you know what, we didn't pay any attention to.

-So but those questions weren't raised.
+But those questions weren't raised.

 And that's the problem I think all the media mob is facing today.

-Well, well, two points.
+Well, two points.

-Uh one, you're right.
+One, you're right.

 In non-election years, the year after a presidential election, you usually see a drop in ratings across the board.